Join Our FREE Live Webinar

 The highest Return on Investment (ROI) usually comes from cosmetic repairs.
 Cosmetic repairs include new flooring, interior and exterior paint, kitchen cabinets, countertops, new appliances, new dual pane windows, landscaping, floor plan improvements, and recessed lighting.

-Also if there are items you should never go cheap on, that would have to be plumbing, roofing, foundation repairs, HVAC, and electrical.
-If something goes bad with that it might cost a lot more to fix then it would have to get it done right the first time around.
+Also, if there are items you should never go cheap on, they would have to be plumbing, roofing, foundation repairs, HVAC, and electrical.
+If something goes bad with that, it might cost a lot more to fix than it would have to get it done right the first time around.

-In the end, there are a lot of things to consider when making renovations to homes in hopes of making it a successful flip.
+In the end, there are a lot of things to consider when renovating homes in hopes of making it a successful flip.
 While it pays off to focus on the visually appealing areas of the home, try not to lose track of the things that allow the home to function properly for many years to come!

 How To Find The Best Houses With The Highest ARV

-Here are 4 tips to find the best houses with the highest after repair value (ARV):
+Here are four tips to find the best houses with the highest after-repair value (ARV):

 1. Buy The Ugliest House In The Nicest Neighborhood